 “That piece of shit is all he has?
-Anyway, when he’s running out his backyard, I pick him off with this, a KAC M110 sniper rifle.
+Anyway, when the pedo is running out his backyard, I pick him off with this, a KAC M110 sniper rifle.
 I can get him at night, too, with the night-vision scope.”

 “A pedo lives there?”

-“I’m certain he is.
-I know that cross-eyed look on their face.
-And then there’s this — wait.”
+“Oh, I know that cross-eyed look on their face all right.
+And then there’s—wait.”

 He ran back down to the basement and came back with another weapon.

 “This is for shooting around corners.
 And the barrel swings around 180 degrees for shooting backwards.
 Here I’ll show you.
 Stand behind me.”

 “No, you can just tell me.
 How can you shoot backwards accurately?”

 “Are you from planet earth?
 You don’t even know what tracking bullets are?
 They have computers in them.
 You program them and they change course in mid-air.”